jnsltk/jnsl.tk/posts/first-post.md

 ## What I'll write about

-I have a few ideas for blog posts already, some of which I've already mentioned in various places throughout the website.
+I have a few ideas for blog posts already.
 These ideas include, in no particular order:

 - How I built this website
 - Installing Arch Linux, and my configuration (i3wm, etc.)
 - Configuring and using Vim (Neovim)
 - Using tmux
 - My tech setup
-- Why and how I'm not on social media
-- eReader (if/when I get one)
 - New laptop (if/when I get one)
-- Hiking in Taiwan

-These are just some of the things I can think of off the top of my head, but I'm sure I'll have many more ideas.
-I always learn new things through the things I'm working on, be it university projects or personal stuff.
-And I'm sure I'll find something in them to share.
+There might be more later, and maybe even things not closely related to programming and technology (like hiking or analogue photography).

 ## Epilogue